Danielle Shoots' DEMI Fund Rises To The Occasion In Year-End Review

 DEMI Fund, by financial markets maven Danielle Shoots drives a positive movement to the U.S. economy by investing in historically underinvested entrepreneurs.
 The challenges we faced included defining a new path from the industry average; we can't achieve better demographics by continuing the practices of those who created the barriers to begin with.”

-In pursuing this vision, The Fund executes a strategic approach, designed to mitigate risk and engineer success for those it supports, a hallmark of Ms. Shoots' financial prowess.

-2023 showcased DEMI Fund's ability to garner support and resources from an impressive network of limited partners including Bank of America, CHFA, Venture Capital Authority, and Minneapolis-based Xcel Energy.
+2023 showcased DEMI Fund's ability to garner support and resources from an impressive network of limited partners.
 With over $36 million in approved, and $22 million in subscribed capital, the Fund further solidified its position as a meaningful agent of change.
 Disruptive from the start, the DEMI fund team has built a fund that defies the odds and breaks through barriers.
 From an average LP check size of $4 million to the millions of operating dollars raised from philanthropy and local government, this fund has been built for the win in a space where very few dollars have been successfully deployed due to structural barriers in the investment class.
 Focused on impact, DEMI Fund's layered approach directed resources toward a select group of portfolio companies, each demonstrating incredible potential and resilience.
 With beneficiaries such as -Interview IA, Worktorch, Sweetbio, Mindco, Gritly, PetroFunders, and Fresh Bellies, DEMI Fund identified those on the front lines of innovation, representing a diverse array of industries and backgrounds.

 -Danielle Shoots, Founding Partner and Managing Director, DEMI FUND.